Ownership Tips

 Dogs and cats are wonderful companions and great pets.

 More than 3,000 dogs and cats live in the City of Norwood Payneham & St Peters.
-We’re asking residents to lead the way in being responsible pet owners.

 How to lead the way to responsible dog and cat ownership